UK and Ireland BBYO: Chapters

 The chapters typically hold their meetings every Sunday in the evening.
 The chapters have their own individual identity; the activities and programmes vary between chapters.

-The four active chapters in the United Kingdom and Ireland are (as of 2020): Borehamwood (Kehilah), Edgware (Deganya), JW3, North London (Mercaz), Manchester (Weizmann), Glasgow (Nessi), and Dublin.
+The four active chapters in the United Kingdom and Ireland are (as of 2026): Borehamwood (Kehilah), Mill Hill (Deganya), North London (Mercaz), South Manchester (Weizmann), Bristol (Ro'esh).

 The following chapters are inactive: Barnet (Masada, inactive in 2017), Birmingham, Bournemouth, Bushey (Sababa, inactive in 2018, formerly located in and called Pinner), Nottingham (Yoni, inactive in 2017), and Watford (Gesher, inactive in 2022).

-Executive Board Positions
+Chapter Executive Board Positions

-In the UK and Ireland each chapter has up to six executive board members.
+In the UK and Ireland each chapter has up to six board members.
 These are the members that are in charge of running the programmes and looking after all the other members in that chapter.
-As BBYO is peer-led the executive positions are taken up by the older members of the group, usually aged between 15 and 17.
-There is also a national executive board that is in charge of all the different executive positions e.g. the national president is in charge of all the presidents of the different chapters.
-The next national executive board is voted in halfway through the current national executive's terms.
-As of September 2020, only president, vice-president and programmer are offered to Mercaz and Watford.
-There are six positions with different roles and jobs to do, as follows:
+As BBYO is peer-led the positions are taken up by the older members of the group, usually aged between 15 and 17.
+There is also a national executive board, and the national president is in charge of the presidents of the different chapters.
+The next national executive board is voted in halfway through the current national executive's terms at National Veida.

+There are six positions with different jobs to do: